wedesoft/aiscm/doc/io.md

 ## Video for Linux version 2 (V4L2)

-You can open a camera and grab a frame as follows.
+As shown above already, you can open a camera and grab a frame as follows.

 ```Scheme
 @../tests/integration_grab.scm@